Lit for Life: 3rd Edition (2013)

 The third edition was held in two cities: Delhi hosted the festival on 6 February before the programme continued ten days later, on 16 and 17 February, in Chennai.
 The festival has been aligned with the announcement of The Hindu Literary Prize winner.
 Both the Lit for Life and the literature award were inaugurated in 2010 but were not connected until since 2013.
 The shortlist was announced at the first day in Delhi and the award distribution marked the finale of the festival.

 4th Edition (2014)

 The fourth edition of the event was held in Chennai during 12 to 14 January 2014.
-The name of the recipient of The Hindu Literary Prize for the year 2013, Anees Salim, was announced by novelist Jim Grace during the valedictory function of the festival.
+The name of the recipient of The Hindu Literary Prize for the year 2013, Anees Salim, was announced by novelist Jim Crace during the valedictory function of the festival.

 5th Edition (2015)

 The fifth edition was held from 16 to 18 January 2015.

 6th Edition (2016)

 The sixth edition was held from 15 to 17 January 2016.
 A new element was added with The Hindu Lit for Life Annual Lecture Series.